|Deaf Identity and Social Images in Nineteenth-Century France

 In this meticulous study, Quartararo details the many variations in deaf education from 1830 to1930.
 She describes the banquet movement in the 1830s led by Ferdinand Berthier, Alponse Lenoir, and Claudius Forestier, which celebrated sign language and fostered the deaf association known as the Société Centrale.
 Quartararo also recounts how hearing educators at the Milan Congress in 1880 universally adopted oralism as the way to defeat deafness, and prohibited sign language in deaf schools.
 French deaf people refused to submit to this attack upon their cultural heritage, however, and an explosion of social activity among deaf people between 1880 and 1900 created a host of active deaf groups in all corners of the country.
 Deaf Identity and Social Images paints a unique, rich tapestry of the resilience of French deaf people in defending their culture through the most trying century in their history.

-Anne T. Quartararo is Professor of History at the United States Naval Academy, Annapolis, MD.
+Anne T. Quartararo is a professor of History at the United States Naval Academy in Annapolis, MD.

 Print Edition: ISBN 978-1-56368-367-1, 6 x 9 casebound, 300 pages, photographs, notes, bibliography, index